danielberkompas/danielberkompas.github.io/_posts/2015-07-03-encrypting-data-with-ecto.md

 date: 2015-07-03 07:00:00 -0800
 ---

-**Editor's Note: This post has been substantially updated since [it was first posted][original-post].
+**Author's Note: This post has been substantially updated since [it was first posted][original-post].
 A much stronger crypto implementation has been used and the code has been reworked to be cleaner and more efficient.**

+**I've also released an open-source Hex package that implements the approach to encryption I describe in this post.
+[Read the announcement post here](/2015/09/22/cloak-your-ecto-data.html)**.

 In the future, as privacy becomes more and more of an issue, we're going to be encrypting a lot more of the data we store on the web.
 With that in mind, I